w4bo/AA2526-unibo-mldm/slides/03-dataunderstanding.md

 - There are no requirements related to profit or non-disclosure agreement (NDA)
 - It is the basis of the scientific method, in particular for the reproducibility of the results obtained
-- I release my data so that others can conduct my own experiments and verify my results
+- I release my data so that others can conduct my experiments and verify my results
 - Examples: [https://www.image-net.org/](https://www.image-net.org/)

 Some platforms make datasets available for competitions, such as [Kaggle](https://www.kaggle.com/datasets) and [others](https://medium.datadriveninvestor.com/kaggle-data-science-platform-alternatives-for-competitions-and-research-cbe051596e62)